This post has been reviewed by our registered dietitian Celine Maetti

 - Glutamic Acid

-If you are eating a non plant based diet then you can obtain all the amino acids you need quite easily through meat, fish, eggs, and dairy products, as all animal products are already complete proteins that are highly absorbable by the body.
-However, too many animal proteins can be acidic and contribute to chronic inflammation, so it’s good to eat your animal proteins alongside lots of plant based foods to keep things on a more even keel, and to help keep a diverse gut microbiome.
+However, too many animal proteins can be acidic and contribute to chronic inflammation, so it’s a good idea to eat your animal proteins alongside lots of plant based foods just to keep things on a more even keel, and to also to help you obtain a more diverse gut microbiome.

 What are Plant Based Proteins?

-Contrary to popular, belief there are an abundance of plant foods that contain good amounts of protein, though not all of them are ‘complete’ proteins which is why it can be harder on the plant based diet to achieve your needs.
-And it can be especially hard when you are doing lots of exercise, even more so muscle building – but it’s definitely NOT impossible.
+Contrary to popular belief, there are an abundance of plant foods that contain good amounts of protein, though not all of them are ‘complete’ proteins, which is why it can be harder on a plant based diet plan to achieve your needs.
+And it can be especially hard when you are doing lots of exercise; even more so muscle building, but it’s definitely NOT impossible.

-Once you understand proper food combining it will be a breeze for you to obtain all the protein you need, that’s why it’s important if you are thinking of heading towards a plant based or vegan diet to learn how to put a nutritionally complete meal together.
+Once you understand proper food combining, it will be a breeze for you to obtain all the protein you need, and that’s why it’s so important if you are thinking of heading towards a plant based or vegan diet to learn how to put a nutritionally complete meal together.

 High Protein Plant Foods

 - Pearl barley

 - Brussel Sprouts